what is a warre hive?

-A Warre hive is a vertical top bar hive that uses bars instead of frames, usually with a wooden wedge or guide from which the bees build their own comb.
+A Warre hive is a vertical top bar hive that uses bars instead of frames, usually with a wooden wedge or guide on the bars from which the bees build their own comb, just like they do in nature.

 The Warre (pronounced: WAR-ray) hive is named after its inventor, French monk Abbé Émile Warré.
-His design focused on simplicity, ease of management, and mimicry of honeybees’ natural environment.
+He studied hundreds of different hive styles and settled on this one as the most ideal for bees and beekeeper.
+His design focused on simplicity, ease of management, and mimicry of honeybees’ ideal natural environment.
 This hive is a vertically stacking top bar hive that incorporates natural comb and the retention of nest scent and heat.
 We've used these hives since 2008 and find them to be the most hands-off of any hive design.

 Warre hives are ideally suited for the beekeeper looking for a low-cost, low-maintenance hive design.
-With a Warre hive, there is no need to frequently inspect the colony, purchase an expensive honey extractor or use foundation full of chemicals.
-Management of Warre hives calls for adding extra boxes to the bottom of the stack, causing comb to be regularly harvested and cycled out of use.
+With a Warre hive, there is no need to frequently inspect the colony, purchase an expensive honey extractor or use chemical-laden foundation.
+Management of Warre hives calls for adding extra boxes to the bottom of the stack (called nadiring), causing comb to be regularly harvested and cycled out of use.
 This prevents old comb from being reused and therefore ladened with environmental and agricultural chemicals and toxins.

 In our mind the Warre hive is the ultimate design for natural, chemical-free beekeeping, and we’ve had tremendous success with our own Warres with little to no maintenance.